Chevrolet Camaro (fifth generation)

 The fifth-generation Chevrolet Camaro is a pony car that was manufactured by American automobile manufacturer Chevrolet from 2010 to 2015 model years.
 It is the fifth distinct generation of the muscle/pony car to be produced since its original introduction in 1967.
-Production of the fifth generation model began on March 16, 2009 after several years on hiatus since the previous generation's production ended in 2002 and went on sale to the public in April 2009 for the 2010 model year.
+Production of the fifth generation model began on March 16, 2009, after several years on hiatus since the previous generation's production ended in 2002 and went on sale to the public in April 2009 for the 2010 model year.

 Development

-By spring 2005, the first concept car of the fifth-generation of the Camaro was in development.
-Several sketches of both the exterior and interior were drawn to show how the car was going to look; those sketches were shown months later to the public.
-Once sketches were finished, the Camaro was constructed as a clay model which was completed by fall 2005 and was shown to the public in early 2006.
+By spring 2005, the first concept car of the fifth-generation Camaro was in development.
+Several sketches of both the exterior and interior were drawn and were shown months later to the public.
+Once sketches were finished, the Camaro was constructed as a clay model which was completed by fall 2005 and was shown to the public at the Detroit auto show in January 2006.

-After the public introduction of the concept cars, Chevrolet started constructing several camouflaged test mules of the Camaro which were manufactured by Holden costing about US$250,000 each.
+Following the development of the Zeta architecture and because of its position as the GM global center of RWD development, GM Holden in Australia led the final design, engineering, and development of the Camaro.
+Several camouflaged test mules of the Camaro were manufactured by Holden at a cost of about US$250,000 each.
 These vehicles were used for crash testing, test driving, and handling extreme weather conditions such as in Canada, Arizona, and Australia.
 By January 2008, Chevrolet announced that the test mules will not be camouflaged and various images of the Camaro were released in the same year, including pre-production models.

+Original plans for the car had included sharing the chassis with the Impala, which was to be switched to the Zeta platform.
+However, a 2007 energy law drastically changing the Corporate Average Fuel Economy forced GM to scuttle plans for replacing the W-Body platform of the Impala.
+The car was originally scheduled to begin production in 2008 and to go on sale in the first quarter of 2009 for the 2009 model year, but General Motors stated in March 2008 that production would be delayed until February 2009 with the Camaro going on sale in the spring of 2009 for the 2010 model year.